 I took my father’s challenge seriously, and as a result of 9/11, I humbled myself, repented of my sin, and returned to God in a renewal of my faith, strengthening the spiritual foundation of my own life.
 I am proud to be an American who stands firmly on the foundation of faith in the God of Abraham, Isaac, and Jacob.
 The Father of Jesus Christ.
 In God I trust.

 Anne Graham Lotz, is author of ten books.
-Her latest is "Wounded by God's People: Discovering How God's Love Heals Our Hearts."
+Her latest is "The Daniel Prayer."
 She is president and CEO of AnGel Ministries, a non-profit organization that undergirds her efforts to draw people into a life-changing relationship with God through his World.
 Visit her website here.
 Lotz is the daughter of Billy and Ruth Graham.